 See the Aims and Scope for a complete coverage of the journal.

-The Office of Undergraduate Research, the Honors Research Association, the Central University Libraries, the Office of Engaged Learning, and the Office of Research and Graduate Studies are proud to announce the launch of the SMU Journal of Undergraduate Research (JoUR).
+The Office of Engaged Learning and the Central University Libraries are proud to present the SMU Journal of Undergraduate Research (JoUR).

 This is a double-blind, peer-reviewed journal dedicated to publishing the finest accomplishments of SMU student researchers.
 The SMU JoUR will showcase the diverse and significant research and scholarship currently being done by SMU undergraduate students throughout the university.